nejucomo/dimana/README.rst

 There is no definite roadmap other than to adapt to existing users' needs.
 However, some potential new features would be:

+- Python 3 support with an identical API.
 - Support for more numeric operations.
 - More streamlined interaction with ``decimal``, such as for rounding a ``Value`` to a given precision.